chinggg/Cleverest/README.md

 ## Data Replication

-In the paper, we run experiments on 3 software (mujs, libxml2, poppler) for 2 scenarios (bug-finding and bug-fixing) under 8 different ablation settings (default, MSGONLY, DIFFONLY, GENCMD, TEMP1.0, gpt-4o-mini, ITER10, NOFEEDBACK) and repeat 5 times.
-So each software has 80 experiments (except that mujs has only 70, where the program doesn't have CLI options to test so GENCMD is not needed).
+In the paper, we run experiments on 6 software (mujs, libxml2, poppler, jerryscript, z3, php) for 2 scenarios (bug-finding and bug-reproduction) under 9 different ablation settings (default, MSGONLY, DIFFONLY, GENCMD, TEMP1.0, gpt-4o-mini, deepseek-r1, ITER10, NOFEEDBACK) and repeat 5 times.
+Each software has 80 experiments (90 for libxml2 and poppler becuase only these two have CLI options to test with GENCMD).

 The data of experiments in the paper is available at `repdata.zip`.
-For each software, there are 80 (70 for mujs) text files prexied by `SUMMARY_` and folders prefixed by `exp_`.
+For each software, there are 80 (90 for libxml2 and poppler) text files prexied by `SUMMARY_` and folders prefixed by `exp_`.
 The `SUMMARY_*` file contains the configuration of a experiment and the result for each commit in a table format.
 The `exp_*` folder contains intemidiate data containing full history of interacting with LLM (`chat_*.log`), all generated test cases (`INPUT_*`), non-trival test cases that trigger bugs, cause output difference or reach commit-changed code (`TRIGGER_*`) and other useful intermediate files.

 ## Evaluation Setup